-This peanut butter coffee cake is simply divine in so many different ways.
+This peanut butter chocolate chip coffee cake recipe is simply divine in so many different ways.
 Peanut butter lovers will jump for joy at the taste of this silky delight.
-For allergy problems, this cake can be made nut-free by subbing in sun butter and a splash of lemon juice for the peanut butter.
+For allergy problems, this coffee cake can be made nut-free by subbing in sun butter and a splash of lemon juice for the peanut butter.

 ½ cup brown sugar